luke-white/charites-cal-sync/README.md

 ### known issues

-- calendar dropdown does not refresh after loading calendars for the dirst time
+- calendar dropdown does not refresh after loading calendars for the first time
 - if MS SQL database connection fails, no error is shown to the user when synching
+- background synching needs to be updated and is currently unstable

 ### author